SteffenHub/Installation-Rate-Builder/README.md

 > 0.7
 > 0.3

 The input cnf file can be found in the data directory and the result file in the output directory.
+When setting variable 1, you may have noticed that the minimum frequency is 10% and the maximum 80%, but could be 0% to 100%.
+We set that 0 variables should have an installation rate of 0%.
+Therefore, the maximum installation rate we can set for variable 1 is 80%, because the variables 2 and 3 are in the same family and can't be 0%.
+And that the variable 1 cannot be 0% is because we set that no variable can have 0%.
+We have set that we move in 10% steps.
+If you want smaller steps, such as 1% steps, then answer the question of 'How many decimal places should take into account?' with 100.
 # Run the Code

 To run the Code you have to install google ortools